ncayllahua/GigisPizzaHOL/funtion_testing.md

 ![](./media/fn-execution/faas-app-execution13.png)

 ## Continue with Optional DevCS and pipelines part or finish the HOL.
+Congratulations you have finished the main Gigi's Serverless HOL.
+Now you can return to the main HOL page or you can continue the HOL with the optional part in witch you will can learn how to create a Developer Cloud Service project and a CI/CD pipeline with your serverless functions.

 * [FaaS and Developer Cloud Service](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/devcs2fn.md)
 * [Gigi's serverless HOL](https://github.com/oraclespainpresales/GigisPizzaHOL/blob/master/gigis-serverless-HOL.md)